How to Sew Bias Tape. The best 3 methods out there.

 With the sandwich method, you will start sewing your bias tape with a raw end.

-Then, when you are about to get to the finish line you are going to stop and cut the tape with an extra ½”.
+Then, when you are about to reach the finish line, you will stop and cut the tape with an extra ½”.

 Learn how to atach bias tape

 You can do all of this right there in the sewing machine.
-But if you prefer, you can also take the piece out and pin it to get better finishes.
+But if you prefer, you can also remove the piece and pin it to achieve better results.

 After that, fold that extra piece in like this.